Liliana Garces

 Combining her expertise in law and education, Dr. Garces has represented the education community in the filing of legal briefs in U.S. Supreme Court cases that have played consequential roles in interpreting law around race-conscious policies in education.
 She served as counsel of record and co-wrote, with leading scholars in the field, amicus briefs joined by hundreds of social scientists in the following cases: Parents Involved in Community Schools v.
 Seattle School District (2007) (553 signatories); Fisher v.
 University of Texas I (2013) (444 signatories); Fisher v.
 University of Texas II (2016) (823 signatories); and Schuette v.
 Coalition to Defend Affirmative Action (2014) (filed by The Civil Rights Project/Projecto Derechos Civiles at the University of California, Los Angeles).
 Most recently, she served as counsel and co-authored an amicus brief filed by 1,241 social scientists in support of Harvard’s defense of its race-conscious admissions policies in Students for Fair Admissions v.
 Harvard.

 Prior appointments before the University of Texas at Austin include: Associate Professor at The Pennsylvania State University, where she co-directed and co-founded the Center for Education and Civil Rights; Assistant Professor at The George Washington University Graduate School of Education and Human Development; and Post-Doctorate Fellow at the University of Michigan's National Poverty Center in the Gerald R. Ford School of Public Policy.
-Prior to becoming faculty, she worked as a staff attorney for the American Civil Liberties Union Foundation, Immigrants' Rights Project, and the Legal Aid Society in DC, and as a judicial law clerk for the Honorable John C. Coughenour in US District Court for the Western District of Washington.
+Prior to becoming faculty, she worked as a staff attorney for the American Civil Liberties Union Foundation, Immigrants' Rights Project, and the Legal Aid Society in DC as a Georgetown Women's Law and Public Policy Fellow, and as a judicial law clerk for the Honorable John C. Coughenour in US District Court for the Western District of Washington.

 Dr. Garces holds a doctorate in education from Harvard University, a juris doctor from the University of Southern California School of Law, and a bachelor of arts from Brown University.